malbe074/comp4900RL/README.md

 <br>

 5. Install and configure Visual Studio Code (https://code.visualstudio.com/)
-    - Intall the environment manager extension to enable VScode to execute code from the anaconda environment.
+    - Install the environment manager extension to enable VScode to execute code from the Anaconda environment.
     - This comes as part of a nice package
         - https://marketplace.visualstudio.com/items?itemName=donjayamanne.python-extension-pack
-    - Or can be installed seperately, and use whatever other python extesnions you prefer
+    - Or can be installed separately, and use whatever other python extensions you prefer
         - https://marketplace.visualstudio.com/items?itemName=donjayamanne.python-environment-manager
 <br><br>